 Changes to the PGS

-2018 will see the introduction of more online capabilities - allowing givers to update their records online.
+2018 saw the introduction of more online capabilities - allowing givers to update their records online.
 Important changes were implemented in early 2017, affecting the way PGS remits money to PCC bank accounts.
 A new version of the 'Better Way' leaflet helps to illustrate this - downloadable by following the link in the orange panel on the right.

 What is PGS?